 The pour spout comes with extra drain holes that remove all excess water.
 As for the handles, you will find them really soft and comfortable to use as they’re completely non-slip.

-If needed, you can easily shake out extra water, pour into your cooking dish, or agitate the grains without making a mess.
+If needed, you can easily shake out extra water, pour it into your cooking dish, or agitate the grains without making a mess.

 - Specifically manufactured for quinoa